THE WAITING ROOM (1973) with guest Karen Sperling (OFFSITE): Block Museum - Northwestern University

 THE WAITING ROOM

-(Karen Sperling, 1973, 90 min, U-matic to digital)Screening and discussion with special guest Karen Sperling
+(Karen Sperling, 1973, 90 min, U-matic to digital)

 NOTE: This event is NOT taking place at the Block Museum of Art.
 Instead, the screening will be held at the Wirtz Center Chicago at Abbott Hall in downtown Chicago, at 710 N Lake Shore Dr, Chicago, IL 60611.
+Free parking is available - see details below.

-Unseen for over 50 years, Karen Sperling’s mesmerizing second feature film, THE WAITING ROOM (1973), makes its return to the screen in a new digital transfer commissioned by Block Cinema from the best surviving elements.
+, Karen Sperling’s mesmerizing second feature film, THE WAITING ROOM (1973), makes its return to the screen in a new digital transfer commissioned by Block Cinema from the best surviving elements.
 This historic screening, held off-site at Northwestern University’s Abbott Hall in downtown Chicago, will be followed by an in-person conversation with Sperling.

-In the spring of 1973, 28-year-old filmmaker Karen Sperling assembled a 53-woman crew and took over a deserted wing of a psychiatric facility on Manhattan’s Ward Island to produce her second self-financed feature film, THE WAITING ROOM, a dreamlike exploration of a young woman contemplating a marriage proposal.
+In the spring of 1973, 28-year-old filmmaker Karen Sperling assembled a 35-woman crew and took over a deserted wing of a psychiatric facility on Manhattan’s Ward Island to produce her second self-financed feature film, THE WAITING ROOM, a dreamlike exploration of a young woman contemplating a marriage proposal.

 The granddaughter of Harry Warner, Sperling was Hollywood royalty, but THE WAITING ROOM looks nothing like a conventional drama—instead, the stylistically audacious film freely blends closely-observed dialogues between women with hypnotic Cocteau-esque psychodrama, Brechtian theatricality, performance and video art.
 As in her first feature, the disturbing chamber piece MAKE A FACE (1971), Sperling writes, directs, produces, and stars, but the film is as much a personal work as a collective portrait of its unprecedented feminist approach to film production.
-As Sperling herself remarked in a DAILY TIMES article in 1973, “the production crew is made up of women who wrote, who have feelings, and the environment extends right into the story, reinforcing the conception.”
+As Sperling describes it, "The production crew [was] made up of women who were chosen because I wanted to hire women so that they could have experience to get into the Unions, and to create a 'sterile' environment that supports the storyline and reinforces the concept of the film."

 Refracting the broad concerns of second-wave feminism through the prism of Sperling’s idiosyncratic eye, THE WAITING ROOM is a sui generis work that broke ground later explored by legendary filmmakers like Yvonne Rainer and Chantal Akerman.
 But the total creative and financial freedom Sperling enjoyed was double-edged: after a handful of press and industry screenings in 1973, the film went undistributed and was never publicly screened again.